VISTA and San Diego Drug LAWYER

 What is Drug Manufacturing?

 The making of a controlled substance is known as drug manufacturing.
-The best-known type of drug creation involves using a laboratory to create crystal meth; but this crime also covers synthesizing heroin, ecstasy, PCP, crack, LSD and even some marijuana concentrates, such as wax, if the production utilizes toxic chemicals such as butane.
-You can be accused of making drugs if you were involved in any part of the process, including sourcing and collecting ingredients, producing the product or packaging it.
+The best-known type of drug creation involves using a laboratory to create crystal meth.
+However, this crime also covers synthesizing heroin, ecstasy, PCP, crack, LSD, and even some marijuana concentrates, such as wax, if the production utilizes toxic chemicals such as butane.

 What is Cultivation?